mxc-commons/znd-servicemanager/README.md

 ## Using in zendframework based projects

-If you want to tranparently replace the servicemanager component your application uses with mxc-servicemanager, we do not currently provide a managed way to accomplish that.
+If you want to tranparently replace the servicemanager component your application uses with mxc-servicemanager, we can not currently provide a managed way to accomplish that.

-The easiest way do that is to replace ServiceManager.php and AbstractPluginManager.php  in the zend-servicemanager/src directory with the class files provided here.
+The easiest way to do that is to replace ServiceManager.php and AbstractPluginManager.php in the zend-servicemanager/src directory with the class files provided here.
 Change the the namespace of both files from MxcCommons\ServiceManager to Zend\Servicemanager, and your done.

 ## License